Activation is a part of the License request and refresh process.

 and it considers the proxy definitions in HttpProxyHost (or LicenseActivationHttpProxyHost) and the related settings.

 If your Avantra Server is not connected to the Internet, you have to perform this periodic activation manually using your browser ( , Request Activation Code manually).
 There will be a warning displayed in the Avantra UI three days prior to the expiration of the activation code.

 You can find the detailed information about the activation data by clicking the icon next to the Request Activation Code manually button on the License Information in .

 The Avantra Agent contains self-updating functions that facilitate the updates deployment process.
-Update packages can be copied to the webserver included in the Avantra Master.
+Update packages can be copied to the webserver included in the Avantra Server.
 Once you trigger the update (centrally, for one or multiple Physical Servers), the Avantra Agent will download the package from this location (transparently through any Avantra Gateways eventually used) and afterwards update itself.

 Application Type is one of the attributes and the standard grouping mechanism found in every system in Avantra.